hackforla/admin-governance/ndoch-2018/meeting-notes/Mtg3 Agenda.md

 			* Include info about other California brigades' events
 	* Send bit.ly link to all volunteers (& ensure everyone complies)
 	* Print out EB attendee list & donors list (to be cross-referenced at check-in)
-		* Can we find out who gave us a $25 donation on EB?
-Give them a tshirt!
+		* ~Can we find out who gave us a $25 donation on EB?
+Give them a tshirt!~ It was Vyki!
 	* Bring cake pops
 * Anthony
 	* ~Draft & Send speaker announcement email, including information for tshirt presales~